Aya Hijazi: Arrest and imprisonment

 On 1 May 2014, police forces raided Belady and arrested Aya, her husband, Mohamed, Sherif Talaat and Amira Farag, also Belady members.
 They were charged with child abuse.
 Three months later, the police arrested Ibrahim Abd Rabbo, Karim Magdy and Mohamed al-Sayed, who had been trying to film video testimony with several children who had earlier been interviewed by the prosecution.
 For nearly three years, the seven individuals were imprisoned under charges that included human trafficking, kidnapping, and rape.

 NGOs and public figures from Egypt and around the world pressed for the release of Aya, her husband, and the Belady members.
 The case took a turning point when Aya's college friend, Chelsea Cowan, successfully lobbied congressmen and senators, bringing attention to her case.
 As a result, Hillary Clinton made it a highlight in her presidential election campaign and President Trump pressed for the release of Aya and the other defendants.

 On 16 April 2017, the Cairo Criminal Court found Aya and all Belady members innocent of all charges.
 Two days after their release, Dina Powell (U.S. Deputy National Security Advisor for Strategy to President Donald Trump) flew with Aya and her husband in a private plane to the United States; President Trump, along with his daughter, Ivanka, and her husband, Jared Kushner, welcomed her to the White House and celebrated her release.
-According to Hijazi, Trump told her at that meeting "You know it's I who released you, don't you?
-I succeeded and Obama failed," a sentiment that she felt exposed egotistical motives, and contributed to her endorsing Joe Biden in the 2020 presidential election.
+According to Hijazi, during a meeting following her release, Trump told her "You know it's I who released you, don't you?
+I succeeded and Obama failed."
+She later described feeling pressured during the encounter and criticized what she characterized as an emphasis on personal credit, and during the 2020 presidential election she publicly endorsed Joe Biden.

 Aya's case took place in the context of Egypt's crackdown on civil society, police corruption, the fabrication of criminal cases, and the abuse of pretrial detention and its use as a political tool to suppress any opposition.